- Studying Computer Science at the University of British Columbia (2019)

 - Helped release version 1.1 of our open source library Nachos

-- Worked on and fixed many bugs in various internal libraries used by our main Android app
+- Worked on various internal libraries used by our main Android app

 - Used the Agile methodology